anna099/hegel/observing-reason/1-observing.md

 > makes it analogous to our concept of atoms and molecules.
 What the *number*
 > corresponds to in the object ... is a numerically determinate quantum of
 > energy.[^79]

+Basically, the observer takes the specific gravity of an organism to be the determinate, numerical signature of that organism: the measure of the organism's being-for-itself.
+Number takes the organic flux of the stream of life and renders it stable and determinate.

+But is this not just another attempt to repress the freedom and *in*determinacy present in every organism?
+As we saw above, no singular quantity -- whether it is of a property like sensibility, or of specific gravity as in this case -- can capture an object as a *whole* of *related*, qualitatively different properties.
+If we were to hierarchically order a group of things according to their specific gravity, nothing about a particular thing's position in a hierarchy would tell us why it is *qualitatively* such-and-such a way.
+Again, Harris summarises Hegel's critique of this kind of hierarchical science:

+> Any measurable property that varies progressively can *represent* the essence
+> in series of this kind; in other words it can be a *Vorstellung* of the
+> essence, but it is not the "Thing itself."
+The Thing itself would be the
+> Concept (and we might say that it is *represented* in a genuine theory).
+But
+> no parallelism of properties in any sequence of bodies could be a Concept of
+> the essential nature in its self-differentiation.
+Serial arrangements,
+> therefore, are not what we ought to be trying to establish; organizing things
+> in "series" is not yet "science."[^80]